0xh3xa/algorithms/README.md

 ## Merge sort
+- This sort based on the technique of `divide-and-conquer`
 - The sort that java uses to sort objects
 - Steps:
 1. Divide array into two halves